Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Preliminaries

 We summarize the computational complexity of the operations in Algorithm \ref{alg:end-to-end} in Table~\ref{tab:comp-complexity}.
 The table highlights that the per-graph cost is dominated by repeated propagation, codebook lookup, and landmark similarity computations across $H$ hops, along with one-time costs from Nyström projection and prototype matching.
 Note that $\phi_A$ and $\phi_{H^{(t)}}$ refer to the average per-row density of the sparse matrices: adjacency matrix $\mathbf{A}$ and landmark histogram matrix $\mathbf{H}^{(t)}$.
-We summarize the memory requirements for the input and the parameters in Table~\ref{tab:mem-complexity}.
-For codebooks $\mathcal{B}^{(t)}$, the term $b_{\mathcal{B}^{(t)}}$ reflects the combined storage of codes and their indices per entry, while for matrices such as $\mathbf{A}$, $\mathbf{F}$, $\mathbf{H}^{(t)}$, $\mathbf{P}_{\mathrm{nys}}$, and $\mathbf{G}$, $b_{(\cdot)}$ refers to their respective element-wise bit-widths.